 This project received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no PITN-GA-2013-608422 – IDP BRIDGES.
 It is administered by the Zurich-Basel Plant Science Center.

 Program Administration and Contact

-IDP BRIDGES students are enrolled at ETH Zurich, University of Zurich or University of Basel, corresponding to their supervisors' lab affiliations.
+IDP BRIDGES students are enrolled at ETH Zurich, University of Zurich or University of Basel, in accordance to their supervisors' lab affiliation.
 Candidates participate in the PSC PhD Program Science and Policy.

-As part of each PhD research project, students complete internships of 2-6 months in Switzerland, Europe, USA, Africa or Asia.
+As part of each their research project, PhD students complete internships of 2-6 months duration in Switzerland, Europe, USA, Africa or Asia.

 For questions regarding the program, please contact the program officer: